National Weather Service United States Department of Commerce

 Event Overview

 A complex of thunderstorms developed ahead of a cold front in west Texas and moved eastward during the early morning hours of January 2nd.
-Southerly flow ahead of the storm system ushered in moist air from the Gulf of Mexico with dewpoints reaching the upper 60s and low 70s across southeast Texas and southwest Louisiana by daybreak.
+Southerly flow ahead of the storm system ushered in moist air from the Gulf of America with dewpoints reaching the upper 60s and low 70s across southeast Texas and southwest Louisiana by daybreak.
 The warm, moist air combined with colder air aloft to produce an unstable atmosphere across the region.
 Additionally, strong wind fields over the area were supportive of organized thunderstorms.
 The complex of thunderstorms strengthened as it entered this favorable environment and went on to produce damaging winds along with tornadoes across much of the Gulf Coast.

 Tornado Table